junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 I remember Cain and Abel...
 David and Goliath...
 Sodom and Gomorrah.

+(mentioned a little in prompt 26.1)

 ### 69.【destiel】S07E17 Emmanuel hears something

 Emmanuel (amnesia Cas) can hear longing/prayer but doesn't know what it is until he meets Dean.

 (old reddit prompt about someone who thinks they're just imagining the voice until one day they hear "turn around" and see the other person)

+Emmanuel can hear Heaven's talking like S4 Anna and knows about Dean/Sam but doesn't know what he's hearing is angel radio, meet Dean for the first time and realize (≈ S4 Anna/Dean but S7 amnesia Cas)

 ### ~~70.【destiel】When the first pie is made【done】~~